quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint MUST NOT initiate more than one key update at a time.
 A new key cannot be used until the endpoint has received and successfully decrypted a packet with a matching KEY_PHASE.
+Note that when 0-RTT is attempted the value of the KEY_PHASE bit will be different on packets sent by either peer.

 A receiving endpoint detects an update when the KEY_PHASE bit doesn't match what it is expecting.
 It creates a new secret (see {{key-expansion}}) and the corresponding read key and IV.
-If the packet can be decrypted and authenticated using these values, then a write keys and IV are generated and the active keys are replaced.
+If the packet can be decrypted and authenticated using these values, then the keys it uses for packet protection are also updated.
 The next packet sent by the endpoint will then use the new keys.

 An endpoint doesn't need to send packets immediately when it detects that its peer has updated keys.
-The next packets that it sends will simply use the new keys.
+The next packet that it sends will simply use the new keys.
 If an endpoint detects a second update before it has sent any packets with updated keys it indicates that its peer has updated keys twice without awaiting a reciprocal update.
 An endpoint MUST treat consecutive key updates as